Into the Deep

 Of course, we do not have to know much about God to know that his ways and thoughts are far beyond our own.
 Even the idea of knowing him is overwhelming; it is easy to believe it is impossible – but he refutes this lie.
 He has made himself known through Creation and Scripture (the Bible).
 He sent Christ to live among us, and Jesus is the exact representation of God.
 Once we receive Christ, God even gives us the Holy Spirit, who "guides us into all truth (John 16:13)."
 God has provided everything we need to go deeper with him.
 And yet, we resist.

-We walk around with a persistent, seemingly unquenchable ache inside, and can live an entire lifetime without acknowledging or seeking what truly quenches it.
+We walk around with a persistent, seemingly unquenchable ache inside and can live an entire lifetime without acknowledging or seeking what truly quenches it.
 We wrongly attribute the feeling to a longing for purpose, human love, or happiness, then wonder why it still lingers even after we experience those things.
 Even when we know the deepest desires of our hearts can only be satisfied by God, we still fight the temptation to remain on the surface of our faith, snorkeling.
 But our souls are desperate to experience more than a distant acquaintance with God.
 He wants us to enjoy the fruits of a growing relationship with him – gifts we can only experience by diving deeper.

 I love to snorkel, floating around on top of the ocean and enjoying glimpses of its secrets and wonders.
 Staying on the surface helps protect me from powerful underwater currents.
 It is comfortable – I remain connected to familiar surroundings and do not have to rely on an oxygen tank to breathe.
 Diving deeper seems scary.
 Would I be able to bear the weight of the ocean above me?
 Could a current take me far from where I started?
 Will I be frightened when I see things bigger than myself?
 Will the challenges and pressures of going so far below the surface reveal things about me that are hard to accept – my fears, insecurities, or worse?
 Will the things I discover in the depths disappoint me?